dharmafly/connect-ratelimit/README.md

 About
 -----

-### Catagories
+### Categories

-Catagories serve as templates to manage different types of connecting clients.
+Categories serve as templates to manage different types of connecting clients.
-By default all clients are catagorized as 'normal' but `whitelist` and `blacklist` catagories also exist.
+By default all clients are categorized as 'normal' but `whitelist` and `blacklist` categories also exist.

 #### normal

-By default anyone uncatagorized will be subject to 500 requests per hour.
+By default anyone uncategorized will be subject to 500 requests per hour.

 #### whitelist